TinEye/tineyeservices_php/README.rst

 and place the ``.php`` files where a PHP ``require`` statement will find them.
 That place depends on your particular OS and installation.

+You must also download and install the Requests library, found at `<https://github.com/rmccue/Requests>`_.

 Documentation
 -------------

 Documentation about the use of the library is available from `<http://services.tineye.com/library/php/docs/>`_.

 Support
 -------